api-platform/website/src/con/data/2022/faq.md

 ## I haven’t received the access to the online conference, how do I get it?
-First, check your spam or trash for an email from events@les-tilleuls.coop.
+Your invitation will be sent a couple of hours before the D-day.
+If you didn’t receive anything, check your spam or trash for an email from events@les-tilleuls.coop.
 If you still do not find it, email us <events@les-tilleuls.coop> with your order email or order ID and we will get it to you as soon as possible.

 ## When does the event start?